 Yes

-Data provided by the Ministry of Education refers specifically to public schools and to private publicly-subsidised schools.
+Data provided by the Ministry of Education and Merit refers specifically to public schools and to private publicly-subsidised schools.

 In Italy there are 3 types of schools: public schools, private publicly-subsidised schools (scuole paritarie) and private schools.
-Scuole paritarie can issue certificates with the same legal value as qualifications from state schools of the same type and level.
+Private publicly-subsidised schools (scuole paritarie) can issue certificates with the same legal value as qualifications from State schools of the same type and level.
 The national education system is composed of public schools and private publicly-subsidised schools, so national data refers only to them.

-Statistical surveys that are periodically collected also contain data related to private schools that are not publicly subsidised (however, these schools are not obliged to provide data, unlike the public and the private publicly-subsidised schools).
+In statistical surveys which are collected periodically, there is also data related to private not-publicly-subsidised schools (however these schools are not obliged to transmit data, unlike the public and the private publicly-subsidised schools).

 Is recognised public or private education organised by sectors other than education (i.e. health, social, welfare, labour, justice, etc.) in the data provided for the country?